 Hepatitis A is the most common type of viral hepatitis.
 It is an infection of the liver transmitted by eating or drinking something contaminated, notably shellfish.
-It is also transmitted from person to person, especially where personal hygiene is poor.
+It is also transmitted from

 The virus can lead to inflammation and swelling of the liver.
 Others symptoms are fever, a loss of appetite, abdominal pains and jaundice.